 How does longevity affect my income then?

 Longevity can affect your income in two specific ways.
 First, the providers offering you products like annuities will ask you questions to try and determine how long you’re likely to live.
-They’ll use your answers to make an offer that can be guaranteed to last a lifetime.
-Secondly, whether or not you choose an annuity, the amount of time you live for will have an impact on how long your available income will last.
+They'll use your answers when making an offer to provide you with an income that is guaranteed to last a lifetime.

 So, how long will I live?